Nayak-Aishwary/java-challenge/readme.md

 - `POST /api/v1/users/register`: Register a new user.
 - `DELETE /api/v1/users/{userId}`: Delete a user by ID.
 - `PUT /api/v1/users/update/{userId}`: Update a user by ID.

-## Security and Logging

-- **Spring Security**: Utilized for authentication and authorization.
-- **AOP Logging**: Method invocations and responses are logged using Aspect-Oriented Programming (AOP).

-Enhancing application security and monitoring.

 ## Swagger Documentation